glconde/rental-blockchain-docs/readme.md

 ### Step 2: Design the frontend

 The frontend will be design using **JavaScript** and **CSS**.
-Major sections of each page will be created as reusable `components` with their independent functionality, some of which will connect to the backend servers to interact.
+Major sections of each page will be created as reusable `components` with their independent functionality, some of which will connect to the backend servers to interact with the SMART contract.